-The County's Investment Committee, along with our CIBC investment manager, determined that a proposed rate of return of 4.0% be allocated to the Hydro Legacy Reserve Fund for 2020.
-Even though the portfolio did not perform as well as in prior years due to the impacts of the Covid-19 pandemic, the County's investment manager is confident that 4.0% is a realistic average return to maturity (currently projects to 2025).
-Using the 4.0% earnings figure results in total interest earnings of approximately \$3.4 million being allocated to the Hydro Legacy Reserve Fund for 2020 (\$2.4 million in realized income, and \$1.0 million in accrued income).
+The County's Investment Committee, along with our CIBC investment manager, determined that a proposed rate of return of 4.0% be allocated to the Hydro Legacy Reserve Fund for 2022.
+The County's investment manager is confident that 4.0% is a realistic average return to maturity (currently projects to 2027).
+Using the 4.0% earnings figure results in total interest earnings of approximately \$3.6 million being allocated to the Hydro Legacy Reserve Fund for 2022 (\$2.0 million in realized income, and approximately \$1.6 million in accrued income).
 The Investment Income Stabilization Reserve will be used to balance the accrual, as outlined in the Hydro Legacy Fund Policy.
-The unaudited balance at the end of 2020 is approximately \$86.6 million, of which \$80.6 million is principal protected/Litigation allowance, and the remaining \$6 million is uncommitted interest earning (the 2020 Draft Hydro Legacy Fund Statement is included in Attachment 2).
+The unaudited balance at the end of 2022 is approximately \$93.7 million, the entirety of which is principal protected/Litigation allowance (the 2022 Draft Hydro Legacy Fund Statement is included in Attachment 2).